Meet the Team

 Asking for help and guidance can leave you feeling vulnerable as a parent, but you are not alone.
 You have already taken the first step by searching for guidance.
 I am happy to join your journey in understanding your child’s behaviors and helping them discover their full potential in life.

-• Erika Prieto, MA., Clinical Social Work/Therapist, ACSW
+Erika Prieto, Licensed Clinical Social Worker/Therapist, MA., LCSW

 Works with: Children, Adolescents, Young Adults, and Family